-Note: Ceramics, Exercise and Music Appreciation classes are hosted at the Berkeley Adult School.
+Note: Ceramics, Exercise and Music Appreciation classes are hosted by the Berkeley Adult School.

 Ceramics class: Tuesdays, 10:00 AM to 12:00 PM.